codacy/chart/docs/maintenance/upgrade.md

         Failing to follow the steps to deal with breaking changes can cause the upgrade to fail or cause problems while Codacy is running.

     !!! tip
-        The version of your Codacy instance is available when you click your avatar on the top right-hand corner of any Codacy page:
+        Click your avatar on the top right-hand corner of any Codacy page to see the version of your Codacy Self-hosted instance:

         ![Obtaining the Codacy Self-hosted version](../troubleshoot/images/self-hosted-version.png)